 “That Easter Vigil Mass started it,” Bobby says simply.
 “After we reconnected, we pretty much knew."

-During this new liturgical year, Bishop Boyea invites us to enter into a closer relationship with the Lord through hearing him in the words of Scripture.
+Bishop Boyea invites us to enter into a closer relationship with the Lord through hearing him in the words of Scripture.

 When Ramon Rosas heard this Gospel reading in Mass at Cristo Rey Church in Lansing, he felt his father’s rejoicing just like in the prodigal son.